iboard/rst/assets/docs/examples.md

             -p, --print-calendar             Print calendar

         Commands:
-            nil .......... no command.
-Interpret options only (useful in combination with -v) ls ........... list directory and files
+            nil ..........
+No command.
+Interpret options only (useful in combination with -v) ls ...........
+List directory and files
-            cal[endar] ... print a calendar --from --to
+            cal[endar] ...
+Print a calendar --from --to

         DATE-FORMATS FOR --new-event:
-            omitted....... today
+            omitted.......
+Today
-            today ........ today
+            today ........
+Today
-            nDWM ......... today + n days, weeks, months eg 1w, 2d[ays], 1M[ONTH]
+            nDWM .........
+Today + n days, weeks, months eg 1w, 2d[ays], 1M[ONTH]
             yyyy-mm-dd
             dd.mm.yyyy
             mm/dd/yyyy

-            use --example for a more detailed list of commands. rst ls *
+            Use --example for a more detailed list of commands. rst ls *
 --------